 In comparison, the Rail Waybill is a document used for shipments via a railway.
 This document is prepared by the shipping agent or railway line, after receiving the instructions from the shipper.

 Another important document when shipping is the Arrival Notice or Notice of Arrival.
 This document informs that the cargo is arriving at the destination.
 It includes relevant details such as the commodity description, sailing details, destination country related to customs charges and the contact details of the ocean freight carrier.
-It is issued by the ocean freight carrier’s destination agent to the consignee and to parties which might be needed to notify as mentioned on the Bill of Lading.
+It is issued by the ocean freight carrier’s destination agent to the consignee and to parties that might be needed to notify as mentioned on the Bill of Lading.

 Certificate of Origin

-The Certificate of Origin is the document which declares in which country a good or commodity was manufactured.
+The Certificate of Origin is the document that declares in which country a good or commodity was manufactured.
 It is needed on a regular basis.
 This document contains information about the product, its destination as well as the country of export.
 It is an important form as it helps to determine if goods are eligible for import if they are subject to duties.

 Importer Security Filing (local customs requirements)

 Your shipment might need to require an Importer Security Filing (ISF).
-This document is a US customs and border protection regulation which only counts for ocean cargo imports.
+This document is a US customs and border protection regulation that only counts for ocean cargo imports.
 Prior to the shipping order, importers should send the required data for this documentation to their US customs broker, as it is required to be filed with US customs and border protection 24 hours prior to sailing from last origin port.
 Required data are among other the seller’s and buyer’s name as well as address, the importer of record, the ultimate consignee, manufacturer’s name and address as well as the country of origin.

 Letter of Credit